Essential Safety Measures

 ESMs that are not maintained, can put anybody in or near your site at risk if an emergency occurs.
 Well maintained ESMs ensure :

-2. adjoining building and their occupants are less likely to be impacted, and
+- adjoining buildings and their occupants are less likely to be impacted, and

-3. emergency services have a greater chance of dealing with the emergency is a prompt and safe manner.
+- emergency services have a greater chance of dealing with the emergency in a prompt and safe manner.

-This helps to ensure what should be everyone’s primary goal of zero harm!
+This helps to ensure the primary goal of

-There is one short answer to this question, and that is the building owner is responsible for the maintenance
+The regulations provide only one answer to this question, and that is the building owner is responsible for the maintenance

 of all ESMs.